droonga/drnbench/README.md

 ### Benchmarking with an HTTP server

-Drnbench can benchmark performance of an HTTP server with random requests.
+Drnbench can benchmark throughput performance of an HTTP server with random requests.

 In this scenario, you have to setup an HTTP server and prepare patterns of requests.
 Drnbench will start multiple clients and send many requests based on the patterns file.